 These long green stalks are a favorite of many and are one of the state’s first crops to appear in the spring.
-They are fresh from late April through June and boast a variety of health benefits.
-Most Michigan asparagus is grown near the Lake Michigan shoreline, where moderate temperatures and soils are ideal.
+Asparagus boasts a variety of health benefits, and most Michigan asparagus is grown near the Lake Michigan shoreline, where moderate temperatures and soils are ideal.

-- Michigan ranks second in the nation for asparagus production and acreage, producing up to 21 million pounds each year.
+- Michigan ranks first in the nation for asparagus production, producing up to 20 million pounds each year

 - Among vegetables, asparagus is the leading supplier of folic acid

 - Asparagus provides potassium, fiber, vitamin B6 and glutathione